lmorg/plasmasword/README.md

 # plasmasword
-Command line tool for importing Apache logs into an sqlite3 database
+Command line tool for importing Apache logs into an sqlite3 database (currently error logs are unsupported)

 ## Flags:

     Usage: plasmasword [--db filename] [-a | -e] filename ...

         --db      Sqlite3 database filename.
-Defaults to parkrun.db -a        Force loading filename as an access log -e        Force loading filename as an error log
+Defaults to plasmasword.db -a        Force loading filename as an access log -e        Force loading filename as an error log